revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 ---

-21. What is a null pointer exception?
+21. What is a NullPointerException?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)